catenax-ng/k8s-cluster-stack/BOOTSTRAP.md

 ## Create a new Catena-X environment from scratch

-For creating a new AKS Cluster we are using an Azure Service Pricipal Account (SP) and set up via terraform.
+For creating a new AKS Cluster we are using an Azure Service Principal Account (SP) and set up via terraform.

 ## Configure the AKS Cluster